cirt9/WebScrapper/README.md

 -requests</br>

-# Scrapping
+# Scraping

 Using Scrapper is fairly straightforward.
 You just have to use scrape method with a url that you want to scrap.
 You can set your own minimum/maximum delay, timeout time, maximum ticks for connect timeout, read timeout or connection error.
 When connec timeout/read timeout/connection errors will exceed maximum ticks that you assigned for them, then you will be informed about this with exception.

 With StealthScrapper in default proxy is provided from the Internet, but you can change this by setting proxy_from_file parameter to True and provide proxy from files/proxy.txt.
-The format is like this:
+The format looks like this:

 protocol;ip;port</br>
 https;190.13.14.34;8080

-Proxy and user agent are changed every time when there is an error or when a scrapping was successfull.
-But when invoking scrape method you can invoke it like this: scrapper.scrape(url, False).
-Program will retain a proxy and a user agent from a previous scrapping process and won't change it if it isn't needed.
+Proxy and user agent are changed every time when there is an error or when a scraping was successfull.
+But when invoking scrape method, you can invoke it like this: scrapper.scrape(url, False).
+Program will retain a proxy and a user agent from a previous scraping process and won't change it if it isn't needed.

 # Event